Frequently Asked Questions

 Where do we have lunch?
 What kind of food is there?

-All children eat together in the main school hall.
 We’ll help you know where to go and when, when you start here.
 Some children have a hot school meal and others bring a packed lunch from home.
-Lunch time is from 12.15 to 1.15 but because of the number of children in school you will get called into the hall to eat at different times.
+If you have a hot school meal you will eat in the lunch hall and packed lunches will eat in their classroom.
+You will have 30 minutes to eat and 30 minutes to play outside with your friends.

 The hot school meals work on a three-week timetable which include, chicken korma, roast chicken, cheese & tomato pizza and fish & chips!